kaletap/neural-network/README.md

 # NNet - implementing neural networks with numpy

 In this project (made for a deep learning course at Warsaw University of Technology) I developed a simple framework for training deep neural networks consisting of a bunch of sequential layers.
-It's only dependency is numpy - a python library for matrix operations and tqdm for progress bars.
+Its only dependency is numpy - a python library for matrix operations and tqdm for progress bars.
 Below I will present how it works.

 ## Math
 The goal is to construct a function f(x), that takes a vector x and makes a best prediction of y based on data we have.
 In deep learning this function is a neural network.